“Kit Fong, you’re late again!”

 The act of naming underlies all epistemological workings.
 Epistemology is just a fancy word for studying the basis of knowledge.
 For instance: by describing a person as “hero” or “villain” or “astronaut” or “junkie,” we are in effect defining how others will perceive or receive him or her.
 A “very determined” chap is worthy of public admiration; however, a “mulishly obstinate” fellow tends to elicit sighs of psychic fatigue from those around him.
 It’s the classic case of having to choose between a cup half-empty or half-full.

-At any rate “Kit Leee” gradually got accepted because people kept seeing it in print over a period of years when I was active in theatre, music and journalism.
+At any rate “Kit Leee” gradually got accepted because people kept seeing it in print over a period of years when I was active in theater, music and journalism.
 Most people were addressing letters to “Kit Leee” – except my mother, who found it hard to acknowledge the validity of my surname “Leee.”
 Finally I had my first book published – and when she saw my name in all its glory on the cover, she capitulated.

 How did my father feel about it?